aleedurrani/TimeComplexity/ReadMe.md

 ## Performance Analysis
 Based on the output provided:

-1. **Execution Time**: The optimized version completed all operations in 189.9502ms, which is a substantial improvement over the unoptimized version's 515.7785ms.
+1. **Execution Time**: The optimized version completed all operations in 294.7336ms, which is a substantial improvement over the unoptimized version's 427.7591ms.

 2. **File Statistics**:
-   - Words: 1,186,622
+   - Words: 1,048,500
    - Punctuation marks: 115,305
    - Vowels: 2,416,411
    - Sentences: 62,714
-   - Paragraphs: 20,968
+   - Paragraphs: 10,485
    - Digits: 407,936

 3. **Observations**:
-   - Most statistics remain the same as in the unoptimized version, ensuring consistency in counting.
+   - All statistics remain the same as in the unoptimized version, ensuring consistency in counting.
-   - The word count is higher in the optimized version (1,186,622 vs 1,048,500), which may be due to a difference in word boundary detection between the two methods.
+   - The optimized version maintains accuracy while significantly improving performance.

 4. **Performance Improvement**:
-   - The optimized code achieved a 63.17% improvement in execution time.
+   - The optimized code achieved a 31.10% improvement in execution time.
    - This significant speedup demonstrates the effectiveness of minimizing file I/O operations and processing the text in a single pass.

 ## Conclusion
 The optimized version of the code demonstrates superior performance by reducing redundant file reads and combining all counting operations into a single pass through the text.
-This approach not only improves execution time but also potentially provides more accurate word counting.
+This approach improves execution time without compromising accuracy.
 The trade-off between the slight increase in code complexity and the substantial performance gain makes this optimization highly beneficial for processing large text files.